How Many Mortgage Payments Can You Miss Before Foreclosure?

 Generally, you can stop a foreclosure at any point before your home is sold at auction.
 If it’s a nonjudicial foreclosure, you have right up to the sale date, sometimes even hours before.
 In a judicial foreclosure, you often have until the court orders a sale.

-Some states offer redemption periods during which you can reclaim your home.
-You can reimburse the highest bidder or pay off the entire mortgage.
+If your home is sold at auction, some states offer redemption periods during which you can reclaim your property by reimbursing the highest bidder or paying off the entire mortgage.

 • Reevaluate your financial situation.
 Take a hard look at your spending and saving habits.
 Budget for your fixed and variable expenses, and work toward saving at least 3 months of expenses.

-• Get help.
-Talk with a reputable nonprofit or HUD-certified housing counselor to help you develop a plan for improving your financial situation.
+• Get free counseling.
+A HUD-certified housing counselor can help you build a credit-rebuild plan tailored to your situation.

 • Rebuild your credit.
-If you pay your other debt responsibly, you could begin to improve your credit score just 2 years after a foreclosure.
-Be vigilant about paying at least the minimum payment on time.
+Keep old accounts open if you can, and be vigilant about paying at least the minimum payment on time.

 Foreclosure FAQs